-- Express an opinion as to whether the financial statements present fairly, in all material respects, the financial position, results of operations, changes in its net debt, and cash flows of the City in accordance with Public Sector Accounting Standards ("PSAS"). - Present significant findings to the Audit Committee including key audit and accounting issues, any significant deficiencies in internal control and any other significant matters arising from our work. - Provide opinions on the C2 Home Owner Grant/Treasure/Audit Certificate and the compliance with the agreement relating to Part 8 of the School Act (British Columbia). - Provide timely and constructive management letters.
-This will include deficiencies in internal control identified during our audit.
-See Appendix K for prior year's management letter. - Consult regarding accounting, indirect taxes and reporting matters as requested throughout the year. - Read the other information included in the City's Annual Report to identify material inconsistencies, if any, with the audited financial statements.
+- Express an opinion as to whether the financial statements present fairly, in all material respects, the financial position, results of operations, changes in its financial assets, and cash flows of the City in accordance with Public Sector Accounting Standards ("PSAS"). - Present significant findings to the Committee including key audit and accounting issues, any significant deficiencies in internal control and any other significant matters arising from our work. - Provide opinions on the C2 Home Owner Grant/Treasure/Audit Certificate and the compliance with the agreement relating to Part 8 of the School Act (British Columbia). - Provide timely and constructive management letters.
+This will include deficiencies in internal control identified during our audit. - Consult regarding accounting, indirect taxes and reporting matters as requested throughout the year. - Read the other information included in the City's Annual Report to identify material inconsistencies, if any, with the audited financial statements.